curityio/spa-using-curitytokenhandler/DEPLOYMENT.md

 # SPA using Curity Token Handler

-An example SPA showing the code and deployment to use to integrate with the Curity Token Handler.
+An example SPA demonstrating the code and deployment to integrate with token handler components.

 ## Meet Prerequisites